dotnet/docs-maui/docs/ios/includes/download-profiles.md

 ## Download provisioning profiles in Visual Studio

-After creating a distribution provisioning profile in Apple's developer portal, Visual Studio can download it so that it's available for signing your app.
+After creating a distribution provisioning profile in your Apple Developer Account, Visual Studio can download it so that it's available for signing your app.

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio](#tab/vs)